muggy8/improbable/have-and-havenot/fm9kS34V.md

 The only thing I have left of Phanna's is the strange clothing that they were wearing.

+This was the only thing I have left of my second failed summoning.

+Yet another portion of my influence is now gone,

+And all i have left now is this strange clothing that Phanna was wearing.

-I wasn't exactly sure what to do with them but I felt like it was my duty to keep them in decent condition since if I were to ever meet Phanna again, I could at least return those clothing.
+I wasn't exactly sure what to do with them but they were the only thing I have of Phanna now.

-These clothes were likely the only thing Phanna has left in this world that had a connection to their old life before I summoned them.

-However, what truly shattered my spirit the most was the fact that I now have failed two whole summonings.

 I didn't know what to do now.

-To perform another summoning would mean to permanently give up yet another portion of my Influence.
+Do I perform another summoning would mean to permanently give up yet another portion of my Influence.

 Yet, continuing to summon champions feels like the most likely path to success.